 Composite Broker: The Composite Broker has a double role.
 They are a combination of both direct and reinsurance brokers.

 Agent: An agent who has received training must obtain a licence as per the regulations put in place by the government.

 Broker: Brokers must be licenced by the government to operate in the market.
 They are expected to meet a certain level of business regulations before they get the license.

 When you have any problems selecting the best insurance product, you have the option of a broker or agent who can guide you.
 Trust and reliability should be the two main factors in deciding which product is best suited for your requirements.
-As per government regulations, brokers and agents have a moral responsibility to not misrepresent anything to their clients.
-However, there are more important things to bear in mind while selecting an insurance plan – cost, speed, ease, security of your data, and the satisfaction or peace of mind, which comes from the depth of knowledge.
+As per Government regulations, brokers and agents have a moral responsibility to not misrepresent anything to their clients.
+However, there are more important things to bear in mind while selecting an insurance plan – cost, speed, ease, security of your data, and satisfaction or peace of mind, which comes from the depth of knowledge.
 So brokers and agents assist you by providing a product that best suits your needs.